7RU7H/CTFs/README.md

 # CTFs
-This is a repository for Writeups, Blog-like walkthroughs and Notes, beware of the distinction.
+This is a repository for Writeups, Blog-like Walkthroughs and Notes, beware of the distinction.
 I am very honest.
 When I have used ANYONE elses writeups, I will always disclose this, give a shout out and follow them on Github, at the very least.
 Generally the format reflects my level of competancy at any given CTFs at given points in time.
 I started Tryhackme in June 2021 and I have amassed alot of pre-2022 notes, blog-like, attempts at going in blind at doing the writeup.
 Beware that some platforms have guidelines to writeup submission, my <CTF><-Writeup>.ext will abide by those guidelines.
 Everything else WILL NOT - YOU HAVE BEEN WARNED - SOME NOTES WILL CONTAIN HASHES and PASSWORDS!

 I will archive them accordly: